Recent Comments

 Castro Street Cam Presented by Cliff’s Variety with Support from Orphan Andy’s

 YOU CAN HELP!
-Please consider helping us meet expenses to continue Castro Street Cam by making a tax deductible contribution to the project’s nonprofit fiscal sponsor.
-Use this link to reach the portal for Use The News Foundation.
-We are grateful for your support helping to keep this important service available.
-If you have questions, email publisher@sfbaytimes.com: CLICK HERE TO SUPPORT
+Please consider helping us meet expenses to continue the Castro Street Cam by making a tax deductible contribution to the project’s nonprofit fiscal sponsor: Use The News Foundation: www.usethenews.org.

-Castro Street Cam is produced by the San Francisco Bay Times as an educational service in celebration of the Rainbow Flag at Harvey Milk Plaza and other points of interest such as the Rainbow Crosswalks.
-A goal of the Castro Street Cam is to help those who are isolated for any reason to be able to see the vibrant Castro neighborhood and enjoy the views.
-Visit the cams 24/7 to see what’s going on or how’s the weather and the traffic.
-Check out the views up and down Castro Street, in Harvey Milk Plaza and Jane Warner Plaza.
-It’s all there for you.
+The Castro Street Cam is produced by the San Francisco Bay Times as an educational service in celebration of the Pride flag at Harvey Milk Plaza and other points of interest such as the Rainbow Crosswalks.
+A goal of the Castro Street Cam is to help those who are isolated for any reason to be able to see the vibrant Castro neighborhood and connect with it from anywhere in the world.
+Visit the cams 24/7 to see what is going on, check the weather and traffic, or just to enjoy the views.
+Viewers can virtually experience the landscape up and down Castro Street, at Harvey Milk Plaza, and at Jane Warner Plaza.